Games from the 80s Vs. Games Today

 Kids don’t need any more competition than is already inbred in our individualistic society.
 Competing further isolates children, when we should be helping them cooperate together.
 When they get to work together, as opposed to always trying to win, they develop a feeling of belonging.

 Even when I wasn’t playing kids group games, you could find me playing with other kids.
 I played the stereotypical 80s games, including jump roping games, hand clapping games, and all of the basics.
-Games like Hide and Seek, Ring Around the Rosie, and Tag are timeless (but not included here since, unless you’ve been hiding under a rock 50 years, you should know them!).
+Games like tag, Hide and Seek, and Ring Around the Rosie are timeless (but not included here since, unless you’ve been hiding under a rock 50 years, you should know them!).

 I have recently taught my kids all of the hand-clapping games I remembered from childhood and we have a blast doing them.
 They are perfect before bedtime or waiting for something (think doctor’s office, the bus stop, a restaurant, etc).
 They have also had fun learning how to jump rope and are starting to learn some jump roping games.